real-zephex/Dramalama/README.md

 # Dramalama

+This project is in the middle of a re-haul right now.
+Code will be made public soon, stay tuned!

 ## Introduction
 Dramalama is a web application designed to provide detailed information about various entertainment media including Anime, K-Dramas, Movies, and Web Series.
 The application fetches data from various sources and displays it in an organized and user-friendly manner.